pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. attribute:: xref

-      The PDF cross reference number.
+      The PDF :data:`xref`.
 Zero if not a PDF.

       :rtype: int